Shalva Nutsubidze: Rustvelology

 Very considerable is Nutsubidze's contribution to Rustvelology.
 Rustaveli hels a special place in his research not only from the viewpoint of the poet's philosophical outlook, but also as a great humanist of his time.

-Russian translation of "The Knight in the Panther's Skin" by Shalva Nutsubidze in 1937-1940 is widely regarded as one of the greatest.
-According to Alexey Tolstoy, Nutsubidze's translation of "The Knight in the Panther's Skin" is "not only a scientific work, but also a poetic work," and with rhythm rotation the translator solved the problem of translating the dactyl lines into Russian language.
+Russian translation of "The Knight in the Panther's Skin" by Nutsubidze in 1937-1940 is widely regarded as one of the greatest.
+According to Alexey Tolstoy, Nutsubidze's translation of "The Knight in the Panther's Skin" is "not only a scientific work, but also a poetic work", and with rhythm rotation the translator solved the problem of translating the dactyl lines into Russian language.

-Shalva Nutsubidze's translation was the first utilized in the translation of various languages: Victor Kerbach in Romanian language, Igor Sikiri in Polish language, Ipey Fukuro in Japanese language, and Sergi Tsuladze in French (which is considered one of the best French translations of the poem).
-Shalva Nutsubidze also backed Maria Pritvits' and Austrian poet Hugo Huppert's German translations.
+Nutsubidze's translation was the first utilized in the translation of various languages: Victor Kerbach in Romanian language, Igor Sikiri in Polish language, Ipey Fukuro in Japanese language, and Sergi Tsuladze in French (which is considered one of the best French translations of the poem).
+Nutsubidze also backed Maria Pritvits' and Austrian poet Hugo Huppert's German translations.

 Nutsubidze's monographic work "The Work of Rustsveli" provides a multifaceted, in-depth analysis of the poem.
-The author's objective was to shed light on the great poet's cultural context, which included a tangle of complicated issues ranging from socioeconomic and political situations to the popular, literary, and philosophical sources of "The Knight in the Panther's Skin."
-According to him, the poem's origins should be traced primarily along three lines: Broadely speaking, Rustaveli's poetry was prepared by Georgian folk Traditions and the history of Georgian philosophy, in connection with its literary forefathers.
+The author's objective was to shed light on the great poet's cultural context, which included a tangle of complicated issues ranging from socioeconomic and political situations to the popular, literary, and philosophical sources of "The Knight in the Panther's Skin".
+According to him, the poem's origins should be traced primarily along three lines: Broadly speaking, Rustaveli's poetry was prepared by Georgian folk Traditions and the history of Georgian philosophy, in connection with its literary forefathers.

-Last years
+Later life

-Shalva Nutsubidze was named Honored scientist of the Georgian Soviet Socialist Republic in 1963.
+Nutsubidze was named Honored scientist of the Georgian Soviet Socialist Republic in 1963.
 He continued to teach at Tbilisi State University in 1967.
 During this time, he focused primarily on the history of medieval European philosophy.

-Shalva Nutsubidze was not allowed to participate in Rustaveli's jubilee in 1966, nor was he allowed to attend meetings with foreign guests or speak.
+Nutsubidze was not allowed to participate in Rustaveli's jubilee in 1966, nor was he allowed to attend meetings with foreign guests or speak.
 He was not permitted to give a speech at the 50th anniversary of Tbilisi State University in 1968.

-Shalva Nutsubidze died in Tbilisi on January 6, 1969.
+Nutsubidze died in Tbilisi on January 6, 1969, aged 80.
 On January 9, he was laid to rest in the Tbilisi State University Pantheon.
 On the scientist's grave is a statue created by Otar Parulava.